kyverno/policy-reporter/README.md

 ### Customization

 You can combine multiple targets by setting the required `host` or `webhook` configuration for your targets of choice.
-For all possible configurations checkout the `./charts/policy-reporter/values.yaml` to change any configurations available.
+For all possible configurations checkout the `./charts/policy-reporter/values.yaml` to change any available configuration.

 ### Configure Policy Priorities